Weston Adams (diplomat): Military and political service

-Adams served in the South Carolina House of Representatives from 1972-1974.
+Adams served in the South Carolina House of Representatives from 1972 to 1974.
 In 1980, Adams served as a Presidential Elector in the U.S. Electoral College.

 He was a Delegate to the Republican National Convention in 1976, 1980, 1988, and 1992.

 Diplomatic service

 In 1982, Ambassador Adams served as a member of the United States Presidential Delegation to the Inauguration of President Salvador Jorge Blanco of the Dominican Republic with the rank of Special Ambassador.
 The Delegation was led by Ambassador Ellsworth Bunker, former Ambassador to Italy, India, Argentina, and South Vietnam.

-Ambassador Adams served on the U.S. National Commission to UNESCO (United Nations Educational, Scientific and Cultural Organization) from 1982–1984, and he also served on The Council of American Ambassadors.
+Adams served on the U.S. National Commission to UNESCO (United Nations Educational, Scientific and Cultural Organization) from 1982 to 1984, and he also served on The Council of American Ambassadors.

-Under President Ronald Reagan, Adams served as U.S. Ambassador to the Republic of Malawi in southern Africa from 1984-1986.
+Under President Ronald Reagan, Adams served as U.S. Ambassador to the Republic of Malawi in southern Africa from 1984 to 1986.
 As of 2016 he was a member of the Wilson Council of the Woodrow Wilson International Center for Scholars.

 Legal work

 Adams is the managing partner of the Weston Adams Law Firm in Columbia, South Carolina.

-Adams served as Associate Counsel to the Select Committee on Crime of the United States House of Representatives from 1970-1971.
+Adams served as Associate Counsel to the Select Committee on Crime of the United States House of Representatives from 1970 to 1971.
 The U.S. House Select Committee on Crime was established by Congressman Claude Pepper of Florida.